Business.gov.nl

 When setting up a collaboration with an agent or distributor, it is wise to document your agreement in a written contract.
 Make use of the ICC Incoterms®.
 These are international standards for goods transport, to cover for instance:

-• Who is responsible for transport insurance, licences, documents and cutoms procedures
+- Who is responsible for transport insurance, licences, documents, and customs procedures

-• At what point the transport liability transfers from seller to buyer.
+- At what point does the transport liability transfer from seller to buyer.

 N.B.: The most recent version of the Incoterms is Incoterms® 2020.
 If you have been using the ICC Incoterms® 2010, you can continue to do so.
 They remain valid.

 When preparing your product for the Dutch market, you have to take into account several product requirements: both Dutch and EU ones.
-There are regulations to be observed for:
+There are regulations for:

-• Providing documentation/manuals in the language of the country you’re exporting to
+- Providing documentation/manuals in the language of the country you are exporting to

 Packaging and waste